Reviews You Can Rely On

 Steel can change color over time

 The GSI Glacier 1-Person is a simple cook set that's best for the solo backpacker looking for simplicity and reliability at a low cost.
 Far from a full kitchen, it features one pot (one-liter capacity), pan, bowl, and cup.
-Constructed with stainless steel, it is ultra-durable and resistant to dents and scratches.
+Constructed with stainless steel, this set is ultra-durable and resistant to dents and scratches.
+The cooking surfaces contain no PFOAs, and the plastic cup is BPA-free.
 This is the set to buy if you're about to embark on a long mission and require confidence on your trek.
 Best for backpacking, it boils water quickly and prepares just enough food and water for one person.
 We also love the super low price that adds even more value.

-If you want all the bells and whistles, then look elsewhere.
+If you want all the bells and whistles, you'll need to look elsewhere (like the complete set offered in GSI's Pinnacle Dualist HS).
 The Glacier 1-Person is a simple yet highly durable cookware set.
 After a few camping trips, we noticed the steel changed color, making the set look a bit older than we would have liked.
 The cooking performance also pales in comparison to other stainless steel sets or similar solo sets like the Snow Peak Ti-Mini Solo Combo 2.0.
 All things considered, the Glacier kit is perfectly serviceable for preparing basic meals and comes at an unbeatable price compared to other minimalist sets.

 Read more: GSI Outdoors Glacier 1-Person review